Chargement...

 | Fees / sale price | 19.5% |

 Capital Foncier Diagnostic.
 Before you commit to a plot, an advisor checks the proposed price against the DGI scale for the area and calculates the total acquisition cost, deed fees included.
-Get my diagnostic — response within 2 hours.
+Get my diagnostic.
+Response within two hours.

 What makes this invoice valuable is that it can be reconstructed down to the franc from official scales.
 Demonstration: